s0s1-team/ctf/rhme3/ransome2.md

 ### Description

 In theory, this firmware mod was supposed to give you 30% extra horsepower and torque.
 In reality, it's something different.
 For real this time.
+For real this time.

 ### Write-up